 In that case, you two may want to learn if either of you are HIV positive or at risk for HIV, so that both of you can identify what choices you have and what decisions you can make.
 You may also want to see if there are other reasons behind your girlfriend's new or sudden no kissing during sex stance.

-It's a little puzzling that your girlfriend seems worried about getting HIV through kissing, and does not seem to be worried about getting HIV or something else through sex.
-Have you had a conversation about this?
+There's no need for your girlfriend to worry about getting HIV through kissing, and as long as you both are practicing safe sex, the risk of HIV transmission from other aspects of sex are minimal.
+Perhaps there is another reason your girlfriend is hesitant about kissing?
 Even though she refuses or chooses not to give kisses during sex, is she comfortable with kissing you at other times?
 Perhaps one of you may have chapped or split lips, cold sores, or even bad breath.
 But you will not know how she feels or what she is thinking unless you ask her, and let her know that you are eager to hear her perspective.

 Although safer sex is not 100 percent safe, which is why it is called safer sex and not "safe" sex, using a condom or dam consistently and correctly helps protect against most sexually transmitted infections (STIs), including HIV/AIDS.
 Getting tested regularly and talking with understanding about the risks involved in whatever sexual behaviors you both choose to do can help ease both of your minds, and increase pleasure.